PEOPLES TEMPLE TIMELINE

 “Was It Murder or Suicide?”
 2006.
 The Jonestown Report 8.
 Accessed from http://jonestown.sdsu.edu/?page_id=31981 on 7 November 2014.

 Wessinger, Catherine.
 2000.
 How the Millennium Comes Violently.
 New York: Seven Bridges Press.

 Alternative Considerations of Jonestown and Peoples Temple is a comprehensive digital library of primary source literature, first-person accounts, and scholarly analyses.
-It will eventually provide live streaming of 750 audiotapes made by the group during its twenty-five year existence, as well as photographs taken by group members.
-Approximately 300 are currently available online, along with transcripts and summaries.
-Founded in 1998 at the University of North Dakota to coincide with the twentieth anniversary of the deaths in Jonestown, the website moved to San Diego State University in 1999, where it has been housed ever since at http://jonestown.sdsu.edu.
-The site memorializes those who died in the tragedy; documents the numerous government investigations into Peoples Temple and Jonestown (including making available more than 10,000 pages from the FBI’s RYMUR investigation); and presents Peoples Temple and its members in their own words through articles, tapes, letters, photographs and other items.
+It currently provides live streaming of more than 925 audiotapes made by the group during its twenty-five year existence, as well as photographs taken by group members.
+Approximately 500 tapes are currently available online, along with transcripts and summaries.
+Founded in 1998 at the University of North Dakota to coincide with the twentieth anniversary of the deaths in Jonestown, the website moved to San Diego State University in 1999, where it has been housed ever since at.
+The SDSU Library and Special Collections currently manages Alternative Considerations, one of the largest digital archives of a new religion in existence.
+The site memorializes those who died in the tragedy; documents the numerous government investigations into Peoples Temple and Jonestown (such as more than 70,000 pages from the FBI, including records from its investigation as well as its collection of Temple documents, and 5,000 from the U.S. State Department); and presents Peoples Temple and its members in their own words through articles, tapes, letters, photographs and other items.
 The site also conveys ongoing news regarding research and events relating to the group.